cyberbotics/webots-doc/guide/object-street-furniture.md

 Simple bus stop with customizable appearance and an optional bench.
 The original blender model was made by Ringbarkis ([http://www.blendswap.com/blends/view/66783](http://www.blendswap.com/blends/view/66783)).
 This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

+### BusStop Field Summary

+- `bench`: Defines whether the bust stop should include a bench.

+- `appearance`: Defines the appearance of the bench.

+- `internalAdvertisingTexture`: Defines the texture used for the internal advertising.

+- `externalAdvertisingTexture`: Defines the texture used for the external advertising.

+- `advertisingLightOn`: Defines whether the advertising should have an emissive color.

 ## EmergencyPhone